Ungredda/awesome-european-cloud/readme.md

 ### PaaS

 - [Clever cloud](https://www.clever-cloud.com/) - Clever Cloud is an IT Automation platform.
 We manage all the ops work while you focus on your business value :fr:.
+-[Scalingo](https://scalingo.com/) - Scalingo is a high availability Platform as a service ((99.9% SLA)) with an expert support.
+Our mission is to provide happinness to tech teams by emove the pain of handling servers, application stacks, software dependencies and databases.:fr:.

 ### Storage